sprat/ubuntu-packer/README.md

 [Vagrant](https://www.vagrantup.com/).

-Compared to other Ubuntu base boxes, we tried to keep the installation as vanilla/standard as possible, so that the images ressemble a typical manual install from a CD image on a recent machine using the default values from the installer.
+Compared to other Ubuntu base boxes, we tried to keep the installation as vanilla/standard as possible, so that the images resemble a typical manual install from a CD image on a recent machine using the default values from the installer.